doctrine/dbal/UPGRADE.md

 - `Doctrine\DBAL\Tools\Console\ConnectionProvider\SingleConnectionProvider`
 - `Doctrine\DBAL\Tools\DsnParser`

-## BC BREAK: Classes marked as final:
+## BC BREAK: Classes marked as final

 The following classes have been marked as final: